eqbal/crystal_coin/README.md

 require "kemal"
 require "./crystal_coin"

+# Generate a globally unique address for this node
+node_identifier = UUID.random.to_s

+# Create our Blockchain
+blockchain = Blockchain.new

 get "/chain" do
   "Send the blockchain as json objects" end

 get "/mine" do
   "We'll mine a new Block"
 end

+get "/pending" do
+  "Send pending transactions as json objects" end

 post "/transactions/new" do